QuantEcon/lecture-python-advanced/source/rst/markov_jump_lq.rst

 With the preceding formulas in mind, we are ready to approach Markov Jump linear quadratic dynamic programming.

-Linked Ricatti equations for Markov LQ dynamic programming
+Linked Riccati equations for Markov LQ dynamic programming
 ==========================================================

 The key idea is to make the matrices :math:`A, B, C, R, Q, W` fixed